pay-theory/pay-theory-ui/src/admin/SettlementDetails/README.md

 ### Required

--   **transactions**: PropTypes.array.isRequired
+-   **settlement**: PropTypes.object.isRequired
-    -   array of transactions that will be displayed in the table.
-Should be retrieved from the API.
+    -   object typically pulled from API that includes settlement details and an array of the transactions included in the settlement
 -   **viewTransaction**: PropTypes.func.isRequired
     -   a function that should allow you to view more details of the specific transaction by loading a page with a [TransactionDetails](https://github.com/pay-theory/pay-theory-ui/tree/master/src/admin/TransactionDetails) component
 -   **handleRefund**: PropTypes.func.isRequired